Walk along the aqueduct

 which now you're somewhat disillusioned with.
 It hasn't really

-worked.
 Srul: Yeah.
 I'll say it like this: I consider a social democrat.

 I think there has to be fair distribution, or a fair safety net.